Rigidity of 3-colorings of the discrete torus: Proof of the Embedding Theorem

 \subsection{Proof of Theorem~\ref{thm: QPm QP0 embedding}}

-In this section we prove Theorem~\ref{thm: QPm QP0 embedding} using a bound on the probability for a uniformly chosen HHF on the torus to have a level component with long boundary.
-Here, for the first time, we use level components on $\TT$ (defined in Section~\ref{sec: QP properties}).
-To clarify our proof we will always denote HHFs in $\hm(\TT)$ by $r$, HHFs in $\QP_{\zero}$ by $t$ and HHFs in $\QP_m$, for arbitrary $m>0$, by $h$.
+In this section we prove Theorem~\ref{thm: QPm QP0 embedding} using a bound on the probability for a uniformly chosen HHF on the torus to have a sublevel component with long boundary.
+Here, for the first time, we use sublevel components on $\TT$ (defined in Section~\ref{sec: QP properties}).
+To clarify our proof we will always denote HHFs in $\hm(\TT)$ by $r$, HHFs in $\QP_{\zero}$ by $t$ and HHFs in $\QP_m$, for arbitrary $m=(m_1,\ldots, m_d)$ with $m_1>0$, by $h$.

 Recall that for $u\in\TT$ we denoted by $\hm(\TT, u)$ the set of all homomorphism height functions on $\TT$ which are zero at $u$.
 We use the following theorem of \cite{PHom} to derive the estimates of Theorem~\ref{thm: QPm QP0 embedding}.